arca-research/forge/readme.md

 # build() accepts list[DocLike] (defined in _schemas)
 docs = [doc]

-# build() will run LLM extraction and build a graph db in .forge
+# build() will run LLM extraction and build a graph db in .nexus
 builder.build(docs)

 # B) Using the query engine ---